 Collaborative Provision involves young people undertaking part of their education away from their home establishment, at sites run by other providers, for example by colleges, employers or training providers.
-At times these providers will want to involve young people in outdoor learning, or off-site visits.
+See OEAP National Guidance https://oeapng.info/download/1210/

+Providers may want to involve young people in outdoor learning, or off-site visits.
 Before any provider is used to deliver collaborative provision, the home establishment should ensure that the provider is appropriately vetted and that a contract or service level agreement (SLA) is in place, which clearly lays down the minimum required operating standards.
 This contract or SLA should include the arrangements for any outdoor learning or off-site visits.
 It should require providers to either comply with the policies and procedures for outdoor learning and off-site visits used by the home establishment, or to demonstrate that their policies and procedures covering this area are equally robust.